OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScan_InterviewNotes/ODL_DEMS1_InterviewNotes_20180705.md

 #  5 July 2018
 *Updated 12 July 2018, listening to recording.*

+*DEMS1 is the director of a Washington state municipal library....*

 ## How the Library learned about Data Equity for Main Street
 - DEMS1 heard about Data Equity at a state library association meeting, where Data Equity leaders presented the project.